bmcmahen/portfolio/content/blog/authentication-with-swiftui-and-firebase/index.md

 Here's our basic strategy:

 We want to create a `SessionStore` class which adheres to the [BindableObject](https://github.com/bmcmahen/react-meets-swiftui/blob/master/Redux.md) protocol.
-This class listens for authentication state changes and updates our session information accordingly.
-Our Views will monitor these changes and update when our authentication state changes.
+This class listens for authentication state changes (using a Firebase provided function) and updates our session information accordingly.
+Our views will monitor changes in our `SessionStore` and rerender when our authentication state changes.
 Depending upon our authentication state, we will either render our primary app view or our authentication forms.

 Let's start by implementing our `SessionStore`: